lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Individual observations of each unique object in each filter are recorded in the ``SSSource`` and ``diaSource`` tables.
 Below, we query these tables to obtain all of the individual observed time series data (we call indivObs) for an MBA that has more than 2000 observations.
 First, select MBAs with 2000 or more observations by entering ">2000" in the box underneath the table heading
-``numObs`` and hitting "enter" as shown as below.
+``numObs`` as shown as below and hitting the return key.
 This will leave only a small fraction of queried 100,000 MBAs above, 23 MBAs in this tutorial.
 To go back to the originally retreived table by removing the applied filter, click the remove filter icon, which is the first icon on the top right of the table.